global-asp/asp-source/en/0260_the-boy-who-nobody-loved.md

 ##
 The old woman thanked him.
-She said, “You will find many wonderful things in the forest, but don't take any of these things.
-Only bring back the root that you find.”
+She said, "You will find many wonderful things in the forest, but don't take any of these things.
+Only bring back the root that you find."

 ##
 The boy ran, wanting to see all of those things in the forest.
 But before he could enter the forest, the old woman called him.
 She said,
-“Boy!
-Come back here!”
+"Boy!
+Come back here!"
 He ran
-back to her and said, “I'm here”.
+back to her and said, "I'm here".
 She asked him if he had heard what she said to him.
-“I said you will find many wonderful things in the forest, but don't take any of these things.
+"I said you will find many wonderful things in the forest, but don't take any of these things.
-Only bring back the root that you find,” she repeated.
+Only bring back the root that you find," she repeated.
 The boy nodded and so the old woman allowed him to go into the forest.

 ##
-The boy ran off, but before he could enter the forest, he heard a voice saying, “Boy!
-Come back here!”
+The boy ran off, but before he could enter the forest, he heard a voice saying, "Boy!
+Come back here!"
 He started to be confused about what the old woman wanted.
 He ran back to her.
-She said, “I don't think you heard me properly.
+She said, "I don't think you heard me properly.
 I said you will find many wonderful things in the forest, but don't take any of these things.
-Only bring back the root that you find.”
+Only bring back the root that you find."
 The boy nodded and ran back to the forest.

 ##
 Just after he had entered the forest, he heard a voice again saying,
-“Boy!
-Come back here!”
+"Boy!
+Come back here!"
 He tried to ignore the voice but he continued hearing it so he went back to the old woman.
-The old woman said, “I don't trust you.
+The old woman said, "I don't trust you.
 I don't think you'll do what I ask you to do.
 I said you will find many wonderful things in the forest, but don't take any of these things.
-Only bring back the root that you find.”
+Only bring back the root that you find."
 The boy was starting to become annoyed with the repetition.
 He ran faster than before, until he was in the forest.